odia-naruto/Electricity-Consumption-Optimisation/README.md

   Aggregation and feature engineering to create a dataset suitable for clustering and regression modeling.

 - **Clustering**:
   K-Means clustering is performed on the correlation matrix derived from monthly energy consumption.
+The choice of K-Means is due to its efficiency in handling numerical data and its ability to group apartments based on similar consumption patterns.

 - **Model Training**:
   For each cluster:
   - Data is resampled to monthly levels.
   - Lagged features are created (e.g., `lag_1`, `lag_3`).
   - Kernel Ridge Regression models are trained to predict energy consumption.
+This model was chosen for its ability to capture non-linear relationships.

 - **Evaluation**:
   Model performance is evaluated using the \( R^2 \) score.
+Negative \( R^2 \) scores may indicate underfitting or issues with feature selection, necessitating further model tuning or feature engineering.

 ## Key Functions